craigDistraction/houseStyle/README.md

 The custom fields tend to follow the naming convention of extraContent

-For a blog style page, the template must be named

-  home.php

-in order for the right template to be inherited, otherwise it will use the index.php template, which is typically the front page.
+For a blog style page, the template must be named home.php in order for the right template to be inherited, otherwise it will use the index.php template, which is typically the front page.

 ## Functions

-In order for Javascript or jQuery functions to be accepted into the template they must be passed through enqueue in the functions.php.
+In order for Javascript or jQuery functions to be accepted into the template they must be passed through the functions.php file.
 An example of this would be:

     function my_scripts_method() {
         wp_enqueue_script( 'scriptaculous' );